-I previously completed my Ph.D. in Systems, Synthetic, and Quantitative Biology at Harvard University in the laboratories of Alejandro Balazs and Arup Chakraborty, both of the Ragon Institute of MGH, MIT and Harvard, and I was funded by a Paul and Daisy Soros Fellowship For New Americans and a National Science Foundation Graduate Research Fellowship.
+My Ph.D. is in Systems, Synthetic, and Quantitative Biology at Harvard University in the laboratories of Alejandro Balazs and Arup Chakraborty, both of the Ragon Institute of MGH, MIT and Harvard, funded by a Paul and Daisy Soros Fellowship For New Americans and a National Science Foundation Graduate Research Fellowship.
 Prior to my Ph.D., I completed an M.Sc. in Public Health (with a focus on Health Economics) from the London School of Hygiene and Tropical Medicine (part of the University of London), and an M.Phil. in Technology Policy at the Judge Business School at University of Cambridge, both funded by a Marshall Scholarship.
 Prior to that, I was a research technical assistant at the Weiss Lab for Synthetic Biology in the Department of Biological Engineering at MIT.
 I graduated from MIT with an M.Eng. and B.S. in Computer Science and Electrical Engineering (Course 6-2), a B.S. in Chemical-Biological Engineering (Course 10B), and minors in Political Science (Course 17, focus on globalization) and in Biomedical Engineering (Course 20).
 My MIT coursework is listed here.